minhtran-q/deep-dive-into-java/README.md

   + Overridden methods with unexpected behavior
   + Empty method overrides

-  Ex: A `Square` class inherits from `Rectangle`, but always enforces `width` to equal `height`.
+  Example: a `Square` class inherits from `Rectangle`, but always enforces `width` to equal `height`.
 This breaks the expectation of independent width and height manipulation in rectangles.

 </details>
 <details>